 There is no Book Fee.
-There is a Registration Fee that is due once the student is accepted.
+There is a Registration Fee that is due when the student enrolls.

 Do you offer financial aid?

 SCPS offers need-based financial aid.
 For more information on affording an SCPS education, please visit our Financial Aid page.

-What is the application process like for out-of-town applicants?
+What is the application process for out-of-town applicants?

-Please begin by calling the Admission Office to explain the timeline of your relocation.
+Please begin by calling the Admissions Office to explain the timeline of your relocation.
 Each case is handled individually, depending on the nature of the relocation.
 We take special care to make the application process as smooth as possible for families with this added challenge.

 Are SCPS students required to wear uniforms?

 Yes, all SCPS students are required to wear a uniform.
-Uniforms are available at four local uniform shops.
+Uniforms are available at two local uniform shops.
 See the Student Uniforms page for more details.